No Chocopologies Here

 While the cafe serves more than chocolates, they are certainly the star of the show.
 In fact, you can “tour” the chocolate-making process via seven antique barn style windows that allow visitors to see every step it takes to make a super expensive piece of chocolate.
 There wasn’t much going on while we were there, however.
 Just some guys in hairnets cleaning stuff.

 Back at the retail area, we stared long and hard at the variety of chocolates.
 Knipschildt has become known not only for funky flavor combinations, but for naming them after women.
-I can’t find an explanation for this quirk, but it is definitely unique.
+I can’t find an explanation for this quirk, but it is definitely… something he does.

 For example, I purchased a Patricia – chocolate with cayenne pepper.
 Each chocolate is beautifully crafted; each a work of art.
 Some of the other flavors include Burnt Caramel with Hawaiian Sea Salt (Hannah), Rose Truffle Topped with Rose Petal (Rosa), and Strawberry Lemon-Thyme (Kelly).

-[Note: Knipschild was a contestant on the Food Network’s “Chopped,” a show I love, and was the first to get chopped after he mixed some truly wacked out flavors together.]
+Note: Knipschildt was a contestant on the Food Network’s “Chopped,” a show I love, and was the first to get chopped after he mixed some truly goofy flavors together.

 I can’t remember what Yvonne had, but I do know hers was packed away in a pretentious little “hand crafted” box with a precious little bag.
 Really, it’s a bit much.